PEM-Humboldt/wiutils/docs/index.md

 | [`change_image_timestamp`](reference/preprocessing/#wiutils.change_image_timestamp)   | Plots the activity hours of one or multiple taxa by grouping all observations into a 24-hour range. |
 | [`convert_video_to_images`](reference/preprocessing/#wiutils.convert_video_to_images) | Converts a video to images with an associated timestamp.                                            |
 | [`reduce_image_size`](reference/preprocessing/#wiutils.reduce_image_size)             | Reduces image file size by resampling using a given factor.                                         |

+## User guide
+Head to the [user guide](guide/index.md) to see usage examples and explanations for the different functions.

+## Reference
+Head to the [reference](reference.md) to see all available functions.

 ## Wildlife Insights
 Wildlife Insights is *a cloud-based platform that uses machine learning to identify animals in camera trap images*.
 Apart from helping with image classification, Wildlife Insights allows to store and manage camera trap data and metadata.
 It also offers the possibility to download this data in a convenient format for further analysis and sharing.
 To learn more about Wildlife Insights go to <https://www.wildlifeinsights.org/get-started>.